ubiquitous-factory/brog/README.md

 |LOG_LEVEL|Sets logging level for the service|no|debug|info|
 |CLOS_TOKEN|Required if you need canary deployments or private repo support|no|See [CLOS Service Config](https://mehal.tech/clos/brogconfig)|None|

+brog will look try and load environment variables from /etc/brog/.config.
+Values in config do **not** override values specified in the service definition.

+## development

+In debug mode brog will look for a `.env` file in the root of repository.
+It will required `ENDPOINT` and `SCHEDULE` populated.

 ## support matrix
 |OS|Version|Architecture|Build Folder|
 |---|---|---|---|